 To learn from one another and share about social and environmental justice efforts happening nearly 5,000 miles apart, Draus is working with Lithuanian educators, community leaders, activists, researchers and others in a new cross-national research project that’s supported by a Fulbright U.S. Scholars Award.

 The U.S. Fulbright Scholar exchange program, sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs, awarded multiple grants to UM-Dearborn faculty in the 2022-2023 cycle.
 Linguistics Professor Daniel Davis and Collegiate Lecturer Kristian Stewart also earned awards.
-Read more about Stewart’s work here.
-Davis’ research project will be highlighted in a June 14 UM-Dearborn news article.
+Read more about Stewart’s work and Davis’ research project.

 Draus, who will travel to Lithuania in early 2023 for his Fulbright project, said he got the idea after helping to organize a workshop on urban spaces that took place in Lithuania in 2020, just as the pandemic was emerging.